holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/02_maze/lesson_plan.md

     - Pause and go over common problems and ask why bad
         - Nested ifs
         - No forever loop
-        - Inits inside of foreverloop
+        - Inits inside of forever loop
     - Maze game
         - Show game that I made
             - Show how to make own background